longa16/Solar_Panel/README.md

 # Solar Panel

-Solar pane is a simple python project whose goal is to
+Solar panel is a simple python project whose goal is to
 launch an innovation on solar panel by adding a battery extension.
 Our goal was to implement this solution in Python, subject to 02 constraints: